MuntashirAkon/blog/_posts/2023-04-07-migrate-to-privacy.md

    Network (CDN) to prevent tracking.

 If you are an advanced user, you can also install the following extensions:

 6. uMatrix - Similar to uBlock Origin but it gives tighter control
+7. JShelter - Prevents browser fingerprinting by controlling certain JavaScript features
-7. ScriptSafe - Similar to uBlock Origina and uMatrix but with a different philosophy
+8. ScriptSafe - Similar to uBlock Origin and uMatrix but with a different philosophy
-8. Vytal - Control trivial features that are used to generate unique fingerprint from your browser such as timezone.
+9. Vytal - Control trivial features that are used to generate unique fingerprint from your browser such as timezone.

 However, a few days ago, the best VPN provider, Mullvad VPN along with the team